 All students must consult with their advisor regarding choice of classes when enrolling.
-The criteria to consider are listed on page 6 for B.A. students and page 10 for M.A. students.
+The criteria to consider are listed on page 7 for B.A. students and page 11 for M.A. students.

 TRANSFER REQUIREMENTS FOR THE B.A.
-DEGREE AND ABLE OPTIONS FOR THE B.A.
+DEGREE AND ABLE OPTION FOR THE B.A.
 AND M.A.
 DEGREES

-Pacific Oaks offers only upper division and graduate level classes.
-Transfer requirements for admission to the B.A. degree program, and for admission to B.A. and M.A. degree programs through the Admission By Life Experience (ABLE) option include completion of not less than 60 semester units with a grade of "C" or higher.
-Only classes taken at colleges and universities accredited by regional commissions will be accepted.
-Please check with your transfer center to see if an Articulation Agreement is in place to assist you in selecting acceptable classes for transfer.
-The Pacific Oaks Director of Registration and Records determines whether or not a class is acceptable.
+Pacific Oaks offers only upper division and graduate level courses.
+Transfer requirements for admission to the B.A. degree program, and for admission to B.A. and M.A. degree programs through the Admission By Life Experience (ABLE) option include completion of a minimum of 60 semester units with a grade of "C" or higher.
+Only courses taken at colleges and universities accredited by regional commissions will be accepted.
+Please check with your transfer center to see if an articulation agreement is in place to assist you in selecting acceptable courses for transfer.
+The Pacific Oaks Director of Registration and Records determines whether or not a course is acceptable.